cuboulder-MSD/digColl_sanbornMaps/README.md

 ## Metadata Versions
 1st version: Sanborn_Fire_Insurance_Maps_o_20210527063723.csv; Created in 2021, uploaded in 2025.
 Serves as a back up of legacy metadata.
 2nd version: Sanborn_Fire_Insurance_Maps_o_20250324064235.csv; Uploaded 2025.
 Legacy metadata cleaned and consistent to current standards.
 Uploaded to CUDL.
+3rd version: Sanborn_Fire_Insurance_Maps_o_20260723072312.csv; Uploaded 2026-07.
+All metadata including new volumes 4 and 9 of Denver County, 1929.